calyxir/calyx/docs/fud/xilinx.md

 The `fud` driver gathers these files together in a sandbox directory.
 The next step is to run the Xilinx tools.

+The rest of this section describes how this workflow works under the hood.
+If you want to follow along by typing commands manually, you can start by invoking the setup scripts for [Vitis][] and [XRT][]:

+    source <Vitis_install_path>/Vitis/2020.1/settings64.sh
+    source /opt/xilinx/xrt/setup.sh

+On some Ubuntu setups, you may need to update `LIBRARY_PATH`:

+    export LIBRARY_PATH=/usr/lib/x86_64-linux-gnu

+You can check that everything is working by typing `vitis -version` or `vivado -version`.

 #### Background: `.xo` and `.xclbin`